 As always, we carry over credit from last year into the current season – if you didn’t spend all the credit you purchased in 2021, we’ll keep your share in the books for another full year.
 Please shoot us an email if you’re unsure of your balance, or find it here with your card number!

 From May through October, we’ll be at the Clark Fork Market every Saturday, under the Higgins Bridge from 8am-1pm (9am-1pm in October).
 And from June through September at the Frenchtown Farmers market every Wednesday from 5-730pm in the Old Bull Brewing parking lot.
 Remember that some items do sell out by the end of market, so come early to get your favorites.
 Farm Share credit can be used for anything at our market booth or farm stand and any events that we host (members also get first option for tickets to our Farm Dinners and other events).

 Fill out our Membership Form today and we’ll see you at market!

-Why a market based Farm Share?
+Why a credit based Farm Share?

 Click here for more information about Double SNAP from CFAC!

 County Rail Farm is more than just a provider.
-We establish a relationship with our members.
-We are your farm.
-We have planting and harvest days when you can come to the farm and help us out (the whole family and friends are always welcome!), and we welcome you to come visit anytime.
-We believe that maintaining a close relationship with our food changes the way we eat and the way we interact with agriculture and our community.
-We want to be a positive force in the local food system, one that nourishes both bodies and communities.
-Moreover, we love hearing from you.
-Let us know what you think!
+We strive to establish relationships with our members.
+We have planting and harvest days when you can come to the farm and help us out (the whole family and friends are always welcome!), and we welcome you to come visit anytime… We believe that maintaining a close relationship with our food and flowers changes the way we eat and the way we interact with agriculture and our community.
+We want to be a positive force in the local food and floral system, one that nourishes both bodies and communities.